rpalovics/Alpenglow/README.md

 - Besides batch training and evaluation, Alpenglow supports *online training* of recommendation models capable of adapting to concept drift in non-stationary environments.

 ### Requirements
-- Anaconda + Python 3 environment
+- Anaconda + Python 3.5 or 3.6 environment

 ### Installation from conda repositories
-Coming soon
+conda install -c conda-forge alpenglow

 ### Installation from source (linux only at the moment)
 - `cd Alpenglow`